acumenix/k8s-security-on-azure/README.md

 # k8s-security-on-azure
-Kubernetes Security Best Practices on Azure
+Kubernetes Security Best Practices on Azure.
+Part of a hackathon project, currently WIP.

 # License
 This project is licensed under the MIT license.
 See the included LICENSE file for details.